AnnsAnns/BETCH/readme.md

 # API

-There are 3 requests you can set to the server @ err.teamatlasnx.com!
+There are 3 requests you can set to the server @ betch.tomger.eu!

 A. ```betch.tomger.eu/api/betch/all``` -> Sends every single error code in a huge dictionary